 If you are applying for financial aid, complete and submit the Free Application for Federal Student Aid (FAFSA) online for the corresponding academic year.
 Request financial aid transcripts from those institutions attended within the current calendar year.
 This is required by the U.S. Department of Education.

-Qualified prospective program students will receive information for the invitation-only registration process.
+Qualified prospective accelerated teaching degree program students will receive information for the invitation-only registration process.
 Students will complete a timed writing exam, pay any outstanding fees (application and registration fee), and complete enrollment paperwork online with an enrollment counselor.

 Some programs, including this one, begin as soon as enough students enroll to form a cohort.
 The students form a cohort and complete the program as a group.
 Students in cohorts need only register once for the duration of the program.